Ripich103/WindowsLightTextEditor/README.md

 # WCN Project

 **WCN** stands for **Windows Customizable Notepad**.
-This project was created because a) was bored and b) i wanted to chalenge myself So it can be pretty **bad**.
+This project was created because a) was bored and b) i wanted to chalenge myself.
+So it can be pretty **bad**.

 use it how you want!